Paleopsephurus: Description

-The skull is about 274 mm long, suggesting a total body length of about 56 cm.
+The holotype skull is about 274 mm long.
+Grande and Bemis 1991 estimated that the total length would have been about 56 cm, while the original description by MacAplin suggested a total length of 65 cm.
 The skull roof is poorly preserved.
 The stellate bones are loosely packed and more poorly developed compared to the ones in Crossopholis or Polyodon, but are similar to those of Psephurus.

 Ecology

 Like other non-Polyodon paddlefish, Paleopsephurus was likely piscivorous.
+Like other paddlefish it is thought to have lived in freshwater.

 Phylogeny

 Paleopsephurus exhibits a combination of characters which suggests that it is more derived than Protopsephurus, but is more basal than Crossopholis, Polyodon, or Psephurus.
 Relationships of the genera, after Grande et al. (2002).